marcmengel/metacat/docs/ui.rst

         $ metacat [-s <server URL>] [-a <auth server URL>] <command> [command options] [arguments ...]

--a is used to specify the URL for the authenticartion server.
+-a is used to specify the URL for the authentication server.
 It is used only for authentication commands.
--s option specified the server URL.
-Alternativey, you can define the METACAT_AUTH_SERVER_URL and METACAT_SERVER_URL environment variables:
+-s option specifies the server URL.
+Alternatively, you can define the METACAT_AUTH_SERVER_URL and METACAT_SERVER_URL environment variables:

     .. code-block:: shell